Diploma in Counselling – Level 3

 Attendance will be monitored throughout (minimum of 90%)

-External verifier may request photocopying part of your portfolio, but your confidentiality will be kept at all times.
+External verifier may request photocopying part of your portfolio, but your confidentiality will be always kept.

 Entry requirements

-1. Candidates will need to be 16 or above
+1. Candidates will need to be 18 as of the 31st Aug of that year

 Materials